Main output matrices

 out

-Inside the directory called micapipe a new directory will be created for each subject processed, defined with the string sub- and the subject’s identification.
+Inside the directory called micapipe_v0.2.0 a new directory will be created for each subject processed, defined with the string sub- and the subject’s identification.
 Three more files can be found:

-• pipeline-description.json: This file contains the last version of micapipe that was used and, the inherited information about the dataset used.
+• dataset_description.json: This file contains the last version of micapipe that was used and, the inherited information about the dataset used.

 • micapipe_processed_sub.csv: This is a csv table stores information about the modules processed by subject, date of last run and the status (complete or incomplete).

-• micapipe_progress.html: This file is generated with the option -QC, it is a html that eases the visualization of the processed subjects.
+• micapipe_group-QC.pdf: This file is generated with the option -QC, it is a pdf that eases the visualization of the processed subjects.

 The subject list is truncated to the first three subjects